Most projects are usually doomed right from the start.

 Project objectives are the different business goals that a company wishes to achieve through their product or service.
 A few examples of project objectives include introducing a new product, developing new software, or creating a new service in an organization.
 The best way to identify and determine project objectives is through the S.M.A.R.T guidelines.

-Make sure all these questions are answered before you proceed to the third step.
+Make sure you have answers to all these questions before you proceed to the third step.

 Step 3: Identify Project Expectations

 Quoting the Google Wave example again, the basic problem was not identifying and meeting the target audience’s expectations - although the teams' expectations were met.
-Therefore, it is extremely important to identify project expectations for both the team working on the project and the target audience.
-So, for the team, the project expectations include efficiency and effectiveness of the project’s operational process.
+Therefore, it is essential to identify project expectations for both the team working on the project and the target audience.
+So, for the team, the project expectations include the efficiency and effectiveness of the project’s operational process.

-Make sure you have identified and defined all these aspects when defining project scope.
+Make sure you have identified and defined all these aspects when defining the project scope.